Joao-VictorF/Joao-VictorF/README.md

 - 💻 I am currently working with Vue.js, Flutter, Node.js, UI Design and Coordinating some projects!!
 Yeah, I'm pretty flexible!

-- 🌱 I am learning UX, going deeper into Javascript and Flutter and studying Artificial Intelligence and ML, mainly Genetic Algorithms.
+- 🌱 I am learning UX, going deeper into Javascript and Flutter and studying Machine Learning, mainly Genetic Algorithms.

 - 📫 How to talk to me: just send an email to freitasjoaovictor49@gmail.com or connect with me in [Linkedin](https://www.linkedin.com/in/joaovictorfreitas/)